am1t/dotfiles/docs/instructions.md

 **Problem**: Terminal shows squares instead of icons

 **Solution**:
-- Configure your terminal to use **CaskaydiaMono Nerd Font**
+- Configure your terminal to use **FiraCode Nerd Font**
 - Font is already installed via Homebrew
-- For Alacritty, font is pre-configured
+- For Ghostty, font is pre-configured

 #### Git Identity Not Switching